Medieval Faire (Canada's Wonderland): Entertainment

-There was initially a variety of street theatre present in the section: both a "town rustic" performing magic and "a wily wizard performing slight of hand", a juggling jester, Robin Hood, and a singing Maid Marian who accompanied herself on the autoharp.
+There was initially a variety of street theatre present in the section: both a "town rustic" performing magic and "a wily wizard performing sleight of hand", a juggling jester, Robin Hood, and a singing Maid Marian who accompanied herself on the autoharp.
 Some outdoors performers existed in the section until at least 1987.
 While Peanuts characters appear on International Street and in Planet Snoopy, and Halloween programming includes walk-around characters, all regular season unlicensed atmosphere characters and entertainment have been removed from the park.
 Before the Celebration Canada celebrations in Frontier Canada, they had a limited amount of street performers such as a Mountie on stilts.
 They still have the performers in the Frontier Canada, but it had been moved from the Medieval Faire area.

 Canterbury Theatre

 Established as the Canterbury Theatre, this castle-fronted theatre spent a few years as the Paramount Theatre and Wonderland Theatre, and has gone from hosting Broadway-style productions to ice shows, during the regular season, and adult-targeted musicals during Halloween Haunt.

 Early resources conflicted on the size of the theatre: most sources suggest 1100 seats, but a 1982 program suggested 1200.
 The theatre is formatted as proscenium, and was considered 'ultra-modern' upon opening.

 In the first season, Canterbury hosted Those Magnificent Movies; "...a salute to Hollywood".
 The stage show lasted 45 minutes, with eight sets for eight segments, 20 singer-dancers, and a crew of 18.
 After an opening medley, a fantasy segment features "On the Good Ship Lollipop", "Yellow Submarine", "The Candy Man", and "Be a Clown".
 The next segment focused on the 1930s and 1940s, with "As Time Goes By", "Cheek to Cheek", and "I Got Rhythm".
 A western segment includes a tribute to Oklahoma!, while the sci-fi segment features "Star Wars (Main Theme)" (1977), John Williams' "Superman Theme" from the 1978 Superman film, a segment from the Academy Award- nominated score of Close Encounters of the Third Kind (1977), and "Cantina Band" from Star Wars.
 The modern segment included "The Rose", made famous by Bette Midler's 1979 film of the same name, and Academy Award-winning song "Fame", from the 1980 film of the same name.
 The finale included "All I Need Is The Girl" from stage musical Gypsy: A Musical Fable and "Get Happy", a 1930 song most associated with Judy Garland in Summer Stock (1950).
 In all, there were 200 costumes.
 Entry to the show was a D ticket, or $1.50, and shows were performed by high school students.
 On some days, 1950s musical revue Rock Around The Clock would perform there, as opposed to Labatt's International Showplace.